Tomsk State University of Control Systems and Radio-electronics: UNIQ

 TUSUR University maintains close links to its alumni and spin-out companies, which form an integral part of the UNIQ.

 The UNIQ is a cluster of organizations associated with TUSUR and incorporated into its business-support infrastructure.
 The UNIQ includes some 150 high-tech companies founded by the TUSUR alumni, 5 research institutes, 48 research laboratories, 26 student design bureaus, engineering center, technology park, student business incubator.
 The UNIC enterprises are responsible for 80% of the total high-tech product output in Tomsk region.

 In 2013 an MIT/Skoltech research named TUSUR University one of the top nine international universities “having created/supported highly effective technology innovation ecosystems despite a challenging environment”.

 Sports

 TUSUR University has active sports clubs for students, faculty and alumni.
-The mountaineering and tourism club of TUSUR was founded in 1962.
-The Rowing Club of TUSUR University was founded in 1964.
-In 1979 the university built its own rowing tank.

 Culture

-TUSUR University is the founder and organizer of the RadioBOOM festival – a series of scientific, cultural and sports events held in May in celebration of the Radio Day, which is treated as the main professional holiday for its students.

 The University cultivates volunteering among its students, along with the student brigade movement which was a method employed by Soviet universities to engage their students in construction or agricultural projects and offer them an opportunity to make money during their vacations.